apache/arrow/docs/source/developers/python.rst

 Building on Windows
 ===================

-Building on Windows requires one of the following compilers to be installed:
+Building on Windows requires the Build Tools for Visual Studio 2019, or later, to be installed.

-- `Build Tools for Visual Studio 2017 <https://download.visualstudio.microsoft.com/download/pr/3e542575-929e-4297-b6c6-bef34d0ee648/639c868e1219c651793aff537a1d3b77/vs_buildtools.exe>`_
-- Visual Studio 2017

-During the setup of Build Tools, ensure at least one Windows SDK is selected.
+During the setup of the Visual Studio Build Tools, ensure at least one Windows SDK is selected.

 We bootstrap a conda environment similar to above, but skipping some of the Linux/macOS-only packages: